Skip to content

 As the Wimbledon Tennis Championships start to gear up, we decided what better way to celebrate than to discuss a bit about the history of the world-famous tournament and some interesting facts that you may not know!

-Wimbledon is the oldest tennis tournament in the world, with its first tournament being in 1877.
-Wimbledon is one of four major tennis tournaments in the world but it is the only one played on grass.
+Wimbledon is the oldest tennis tournament in the world, with its first tournament held in 1877.
+Wimbledon is one of four major tennis tournaments in the world, but it is the only one played on grass.
 Did you know that playing on a grass surface provides the fastest game of tennis and requires an elevated skill set?
-It doesn't matter if you're a tennis player for this tournament, as many players and non-players know about Wimbledon and its prestige.
+It doesn't matter if you're a tennis player for this tournament, as many players and non-players are in awe of Wimbledon and its prestige.
 For 144 years, the tournament has taken place at All England Lawn Tennis and Croquet Club.

 Fun Facts

 Wimbledon is unique on its own: the oldest, greenest tournament of all time.
-To make things more interesting, there are plenty of facts about Wimbledon that people may not know.
+To make things more interesting, there are plenty of facts about Wimbledon that you may be surprised to learn.

 • Many players will have multiple racquets ready to go during the tournament.
 The Repairs Team at Wimbledon will string over 2,000 racquets and use more than 40 miles of string.
 We did that math and their team would need about 320 reels for the duration of the tournament.
 We know our Stringing Machine Technician, Ewan, would definitely love this fun fact.